Murder of Suellen Evans: Background

-Murder and Investigation
+Murder and investigation

-Shortly after midday, on Friday, July 30, 1965, Suellen just left class and went to speak with a friend, and later one of her professors.
+Shortly after midday, on Friday, July 30, 1965, Evans left class and went to speak with a friend, and later one of her professors.
 She then proceeded to take a detour through the Coker Arboretum to get to her dorms, as she was packing up for a trip back to her hometown.
-It was a path Suellen was reported to have taken often.
-She was grabbed by an unseen assailant hiding behind the plant life where she was walking, some sources saying she spoke to the attacker.
-The assailant tried to rape her under a crape myrtle, but Suellen resisted.
+It was a path Evans was reported to have taken often.
+She was grabbed by an unseen assailant hiding behind the plant life where she was walking.
+The assailant tried to rape her under a crape myrtle, but Evans resisted.
 The attacker pulled out a pocket knife, stabbing her twice in the neck, once in her heart.
-Suellen collapsed, and the attacker fled with the weapon in hand.
+Evans collapsed, and the attacker fled with the weapon in hand.

-Several witnesses, reports varying between at least one student or none being present, witnesses said they saw Suellen stumble to the walkway and collapse.
+Although there were no known direct witnesses, two female students and two nuns heard her screams and came upon the scene shortly after the attack.
 When questioning what happened to her, she muttered her last words, "He tried to rape me.
 I believe I'm going to faint."
-As one witness tried to help her up, she fell again into a periwinkle bed.
-At least one responding witness ran off to get help, at least one other witness trying to resuscitate her.
-Suellen lost a large amount of her blood and died at the scene, age 21.
+One of the nuns attempted mouth-to-mouth resuscitation, but Evans was pronounced dead on arrival at Memorial Hospital.
 The police responded within minutes, barricading the areas and ordering their bloodhounds to track scents, but the killer escaped.

 Dozens of suspects were questioned in the ensuing manhunt, ranging as far as Chicago and Texas and involving university and district police under then-chief William D. Blake, as well as the state bureau.
-Scrapings were taken from Suellen's fingernails, and her clothes and books were sent to the bureau to check for evidence.
+Scrapings were taken from Evans' fingernails, and her clothes and books were sent to the bureau to check for evidence.
 A gardener matching the description of the suspect was questioned, but he fainted regularly during questioning and was subsequently released with little to hold him on.
 A janitor reported he saw a boy running out from the botanical gardens at the scene, but there was never a boy located.
-Suspects were often released due to having no wounds from Suellen fighting the killer off.
+Suspects were often released due to having no wounds from Evans fighting the killer off.
 Reports publicized at the time have stated the attacker to be black based on eyewitness accounts, but this has especially as of recent no longer been considered a popularly accepted lead and is barely reiterated in current reports.

 Around 200 men volunteered to scour the gardens for the murder weapon, which came up empty.
 The Dean of Women urged female students to never walk alone in the arboretum.
 The FBI was considered for the investigation, but there were no further mentions afterward.
-A reward fund for information gathered by students eventually amounted to as much as today's value of 10 grand U.S.
+A reward fund for information gathered by students eventually amounted to as much as today's value of $10,000.